13th region MeM by CGEM

 MDM Invest Fund

-Promote investments by MLA in Morocco;
+Promote investments by MRA in Morocco;

 Develop the SME fabric, particularly at local and regional level.